Destination Guide — North-East Sardinia

 Olbia is the main gateway to North-East Sardinia.
 With an international airport (Olbia Costa Smeralda Airport), ferry port, train station, and fast road access, it is one of the easiest places to base yourself for both beaches and real city services year-round.

 Many travelers choose Olbia because they can reach beaches such as Pittulongu, Bados, Cala Sassari, and Porto Istana by car, while keeping restaurants, supermarkets, pharmacies, and local life within easy reach.
-Read Why Olbia for the full case.
+This page is the data-dense destination hub; for the persuasive insider's case — boats, food evenings, the family-walkable rhythm of the city — read the long-form essay Why Stay in Olbia: The Complete Insider Guide.

 When Olbia is not the right base